necrose99/sabayon-tools/README.md

 # sabayon-atom
-My Sabayon repository for Atom
+My Sabayon repository for Atom with tools for install Atom.